SyedaliHOH/Rasmatazi/README.md

-# Ratmatazi 0.2: A Web-Pentest Framework for Organized and Effective Testing
+# Ratmatazi: Web-Pentest Framework for Organized and Effective Testing

 ## Description: